royh2149/Python-PyQt-Clock-App/README.md

   - Move to the created directory
   - python3 App.py

-  tested on Linux.
+  Tested on Linux.

-  to run from anywhere, edit /home/your-user/.bashrc and insert the line: alias myclock='S=$(pwd); cd /path/to/my_alarm; python3 App.py; cd $S'
+  To run from anywhere, edit /home/your-user/.bashrc and insert the line: alias myclock='S=$(pwd); cd /path/to/my_alarm; python3 App.py; cd $S'

-*if you have copyrights on one of the images/sounds, please contact me*
+*If you have copyrights on one of the images/sounds, please contact me*